Constraints on Lepton Number Violation with the 2 tonne$\cdot$yr CUORE Dataset

-The abundance of matter in the universe is in stark disagreement with our current understanding of the laws of nature.
+The abundance of baryonic matter in the observable universe contrasts with the leading theories of particle physics~\cite{ParticleDataGroup:2022pth}.
 Cosmological models assume that matter and antimatter should have been created in equal amounts.
-At the same time, both are bound to interact and leave only energy when they come into contact with each other.
+When they come into contact with each other, they interact and leave behind only energy.
 As a result, the universe should be composed of either equal amounts of matter and antimatter or none at all.
-Our observations, however, contradict this hypothesis indicating a fundamental asymmetry in the properties of matter and antimatter~\cite{Sakharov:1967dj}.
+Observations, however, contradict this hypothesis, indicating a fundamental asymmetry in the properties of matter and antimatter~\cite{Dine:2003ax}.
 Neutrinos, the least understood of the fundamental particles, may help resolve this impasse if they turn out to be Majorana fermions---indistinguishable from their own antiparticles~\cite{Majorana:1937vz}.
-Double-beta (\dbd) decay~\cite{GoeppertMayer:1935qp} is a rare nuclear process in which two neutrons convert into two protons with the emission of two electrons and two antineutrinos: $(A, Z) \longrightarrow (A, Z+2)+2e^{-}+2\bar{\nu}_e$.
-If the neutrino is its own antiparticle, the process could leave matter as the only by-product: $(A, Z) \longrightarrow (A, Z+2)+2e^{-}$.
-This version of the decay, so-called neutrinoless double-beta (\ndbd) decay~\cite{Furry:1939qr}, may help explain the matter-antimatter asymmetry.
-Moreover, an observed absence of neutrinos from the double-beta decay products would not only confirm the Majorana nature of the neutrino, but also help constrain the mass of this elusive particle and imply that the lepton number is not a conserved quantity in nature.
-Currently, only \dbd\ decay has been observed with half-life measurements in the range of $T_{1/2}^{2\nu}\sim 10^{19} - 10^{22}$~yr~\cite{ParticleDataGroup:2022pth,Augier:2023prl,CUPID-Mo:2023lru,CUPID:2023wyy,CUORE:2023err}.
-Neutrinoless double-beta decay would potentially occur in the same isotopes that exhibit \dbd\ decay~\cite{Dolinski:Review}.
-Experiments searching for this rare process are designed to measure a monoenergetic peak at the Q-value of the decay (\qbb) and aim to maximize the experimental sensitivity by increasing their measurement time and the mass of the double-beta ($\beta\beta$) decay source under observation.
-When the background near \qbb\ is non-negligible, experiments must minimize it, while optimizing the detector energy resolution~\cite{Agostini:2022zub}.

-The use of cryogenic calorimeters for \ndbd\ decay searches was first proposed by Fiorini and Niinikoski in 1984~\cite{Fiorini:1983yj}.
-In the following decades, the detection technique demonstrated excellent energy resolution ($\sim$0.1\% in the MeV range), radiopurity control, and scalability to large masses ($\sim$1~tonne)~\cite{Brofferio:2018lys,CUORE:2021ctv}.
-In this application, the calorimeter components consist of an absorber material primarily composed of a $\beta\beta$ decay source, a sensor to measure the temperature of the absorber, and a weak thermal coupling of the absorber to a heat sink.
-An example of a cryogenic calorimeter is shown in Fig.~\ref{fig:crystal}.